Grad Semester Programs:

 - Students are required to meet with their AU academic advisor and obtain formal pre-approval for their chosen courses before enrolling in the Program.
 This ensures that all credits earned on the Program can be applied toward the student's AU degree.

-- Once accepted into the Program, students are registered through the SIS Office of International Program Development for up to nine (9) AU-FU exchange credits.
+- Once accepted into the Program, students are registered through the SIS Office of International Programs for up to nine (9) AU-FU exchange credits.
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.

 N.B.
 Students must carry a full courseload of 9 AU credits while studying in the Program.

-Credit articulation: Grades and credits earned at FU are articulated through the SIS Office of International Program Development upon receipt of an official transcript from FU.
+Credit articulation: Grades and credits earned at FU are articulated through the SIS Office of International Programs upon receipt of an official transcript from FU.
 FU uses the European Credit Transfer System (ECTS).
 For conversion purposes, students should expect 2 ECTS credits to equal 1 AU credit.

 Tuition and Fees